yarik2720/Synergy-SM/README.md

 		+ fixed exploit of blocking "digger" on the teleport part
 		+ proper teleport destinations
 		+ fix spectators GUI breaking when spectating on falling player in the teleport chamber
+ 		+ For people that may want to see the credits all the way through, there is a comment in each of these: "// Comment out these to see the credits all the way through"
 + ##### Half Life 2 Episode One
 	+ ep1_citadel_00
 		+ render bug fixes